-- 1. All public and private gatherings shall be canceled or prohibited in non-emergency situations and where possible.
-In limited circumstances, personal gatherings should be limited to the number of persons in a reasonable household size.
+- 1. All public and private gatherings shall be limited to 100 individuals, who must wear masks.
+While attending such gatherings, individuals who do not live in the same household must maintain six feet in distance between themselves.
+Individuals who live in the same household are not required to maintain social distancing between themselves.
 This shall not apply to healthcare facilities, pharmacies, grocery stores, corner stores, banks, gas stations, and other essential service providers.
-Loitering outside of any of these essential service providers or open businesses shall be prohibited. - 2.
-All businesses and institutions that provide essential services or have been exempted for Phase 1 shall be allowed to remain open or reopen if they follow mandatory safety requirements. - 3.
-All businesses and institutions other than those that provide essential services or have been explicitly listed below as exempted for Phase 1 shall remain closed, including but not limited to the following: - a.
-Casinos and Video Poker - b.
-Spas, Tattoo, and Massage Establishments - c.
-Live Entertainment, Amusement, and Event Venues
+Loitering outside of any of these essential service providers or open businesses shall be prohibited.

+- 2. All businesses and institutions that provide essential services or have been exempted for Phase Two shall be allowed to remain open or reopen if they follow mandatory safety requirements.

+- 3. All businesses and institutions other than those that provide essential services or have been explicitly listed below as exempted for Phase Two shall remain closed, including but not limited to the following:

+- a.
+Amusement Parks

+- b.
+Music/Concert Halls

+- c.
+Fairs and Festivals

+- d.
+Trade Shows and Arcades